LibrePCB/LibrePCB/README.md

 *Warning: Because LibrePCB's file format is not yet considered as stable (i.e. breaking changes can occur), you should not yet use LibrePCB productively!*

-**Please read our [documentation](https://docs.librepcb.org/) to see how you can install and use LibrePCB.**
+**Please read our [user manual](https://docs.librepcb.org/) to see how you can install and use LibrePCB.**
 The [Getting Started](https://docs.librepcb.org/getting_started/) guide gives you a quick introduction to LibrePCB.

-In addition to the installation methods described in the documentation, Arch Linux users can also install the package [librepcb-git](https://aur.archlinux.org/packages/librepcb-git/) from the AUR.
+In addition to the installation methods described in the user manual, Arch Linux users can also install the package [librepcb-git](https://aur.archlinux.org/packages/librepcb-git/) from the AUR.
 The package clones and builds the latest (unstable!) version of the `master`